MaRioJTR/MaRioJTR/README.md

-# Hi there! 👋 I'm Mario Maged
+# Hi there! 👋 I'm Mario

 🎓 I'm a Computer Science student at the **Arab Academy for Science, Technology & Maritime Transport (AASTMT)**.